adapter-hub/website/posts/2020/11/adapting-transformers-with-adapterhub.md

     url: "https://arxiv.org/pdf/2007.07779.pdf"
 ---

+The state-of-the art in many NLP tasks has been improved significantly in recent years with the introduction of large, pre-trained language models such as BERT ([Devlin et al., 2019](https://arxiv.org/pdf/1810.04805.pdf)) or RoBERTa ([Liu et al., 2019](https://arxiv.org/pdf/1907.11692.pdf)).
+These models, typically based on a Transformer architecture (check out [this blog post](https://jalammar.github.io/illustrated-transformer/) for an introduction), are pre-trained on huge amounts of text and then fine-tuned to a specific target task.
+As the full model is fine-tuned to the target task, this approach is expensive with regard to storage space and training time.

-Adapters, small layers inserted into every layer of a Transformer-based language model, recently have been proposed as an alternative to full fine-tuning of pre-trained models for transfer learning in NLP.
+**Adapters**, small layers inserted into every layer of a Transformer-based language model, recently have been introduced as a promising alternative to full fine-tuning of pre-trained models.
-Compared to the fine-tuning approach, adapters provide various benefits with regard to parameter efficiency, modularity and composability.
+Adapters overcome various issues with the established full fine-tuning approach: they are **parameter-efficient**, **speed up training iterations** and they are especially **shareable** and **composable** due to their modularity and compact size.
+Most importantly, they often perform **on-par with state-of-the-art full fine-tuning**.

-We have developed **[AdapterHub, A Framework for Adapting Transformers](https://arxiv.org/pdf/2007.07779.pdf)** which makes working with adapters easily accessible by integrating them with [Huggingface's transformers](https://github.com/huggingface/transformers), a popular framework for transformer-based language models.
+We have developed **[AdapterHub, A Framework for Adapting Transformers](https://arxiv.org/pdf/2007.07779.pdf)** which makes working with adapters easily accessible by integrating them with [Huggingface's Transformers](https://github.com/huggingface/transformers), a popular framework for transformer-based language models.
 In the following, we will go through the process of training, sharing, consuming and composing adapters with AdapterHub.